NG LAY SION

 Exploding and Being Swallowed: Cannibalism in Toni Morrison's Beloved

-Lay Sion NG; Ruzbeh Babaee
+Lay Sion Ng; Ruzbeh Babaee

 International Journal of Comparative Literature and Translation Studies 3: 63 (2017)